Ignacy-s/python-flask-cicd/README.md

 ### python-flask-cicd (Jenkins server repo):

-    playtrough.sh: equivalent of the main function of a program script that takes the user on a journey trough the project, asking for required info and running functions and scripts in the required order. ansible/: playbook for configuration of the Jenkins server (including installation of plugins and the CI/CD pipeline setup). bin/: scripts used in the project (and helper scripts) helper scripts that make the development easier (if I found myself doing something repeatedly, I'd put it in a script) and scripts used by playtrough.sh to run the project. blog-tf-subnet-setup/: code used in a Terraform subnet tutorial As learning of basics of Terraform network provisioning was part of the project, I just put the code here instead of creating a separate project.
+- playthrough.sh: equivalent of the main function of a program script that takes the user on a journey through the project, asking for required info and running functions and scripts in the required order.
+- ansible/: playbook for configuration of the Jenkins server (including installation of plugins and the CI/CD pipeline setup).
+- bin/: scripts used in the project (and helper scripts) helper scripts that make the development easier (if I found myself doing something repeatedly, I'd put it in a script) and scripts used by playthrough.sh to run the project.
+- blog-tf-subnet-setup/: code used in a Terraform subnet tutorial As learning of basics of Terraform network provisioning was part of the project, I just put the code here instead of creating a separate project.
-    .flask-ci-cd-project-root-marker: an empty file
+- flask-ci-cd-project-root-marker: an empty file
-    It's used to avoid bombing things on the user's system if the project was not started in it's root directory. project_documentation/: contains the .org file with project's plan project_journal/: contains project's journal
+    It's used to avoid bombing things on the user's system if the project was not started in it's root directory.
+- project_plan/: contains the .org file with project plan
+- project_journal/: contains project's journal
-    Thanks to commiting journal notes along with code, it's easy to understand thinking behind past decisions or how some actions were performed. terraform/: IaC scripts for Jenkins server & AWS VPC provisioning resources of the Jenkins server and the VPC used for the project (but not the deployment of the Flask app) vagrant/: vagrant machines for Ansible playbook testing Vagrantfile's for provisioning of the machines used for testing.
-Much cheaper and faster to locally test the parts of the projects that can be tested locally.
+    Thanks to committing journal notes along with code, it's easy to understand thinking behind past decisions or how some actions were performed.
+- terraform/: IaC scripts for Jenkins server & AWS VPC provisioning resources of the Jenkins server and the VPC used for the project (but not the deployment of the Flask app)
+- vagrant/: vagrant machines for Ansible playbook testing Vagrantfiles for provisioning of the machines used for testing.
+It is much cheaper and faster to locally test parts of the projects that can be tested locally.
-    vault:/ vault for ssh keys and secrets
+- vault:/ vault for ssh keys and secrets
     To avoid having potentially dangerous secrets just laying around unencrypted.
 To be replaced with a Hashicorp's Vault at some point (or never).
-    vault.img: encrypted vault's image
+- vault.img: encrypted vault's image

 ### python-flask-cicd-code (Flask app & CI/CD Pipeline repo):

-    app.py/: application code
+- app.py/: application code
     The Flask app is as simple as possible, not much to see there.
-    Dockerfile: instructions on how to build the app image.
+- Dockerfile: instructions on how to build the app image.
-    .dockerignore: like .gitignore but for docker
+- dockerignore: like .gitignore but for docker
     Didn't know about it before this project.
-Had to find a way to stop Docker from pulling all the unnecessary files inside the image and exploding it's size.
+Had to find a way to stop Docker from pulling all the unnecessary files inside the image and exploding its size.
-    Jenkinsfile: defines the Jenkins pipeline
+- Jenkinsfile: defines the Jenkins pipeline
     This way our CI/CD setup is version controlled along with the application code.
 Another bonus is that we can easily move our pipeline between Jenkins servers.
-    push-image-jenkinsless.sh: test image upload w/o Jenkins
+- push-image-jenkinsless.sh: test image upload w/o Jenkins
     Image pushing part of the project was done before the Jenkins pipeline was ready.
-    terraform/: terraform scripts for CD
+- terraform/: terraform scripts for CD
     The scripts to create image repository and deploy the image onto ECS
-    requirements.txt: required by the Flask app.
+- requirements.txt: required by the Flask app.

 ## Journal